kpsalida/Exploratory_Data_Analysis/Readme.md

 ---

-**URL**: [Insert URL here]

-We role-played as a consulting company aiming to unlock opportunities for Netflix to expand their customer base by identifying the best-rated genres, production countries, actors, and directors.
+Collaborated in role-playing as a consulting company aiming to unlock opportunities for Netflix to expand their customer base by identifying the best-rated genres, production countries, actors, and directors.

 This project is associated with the Big Blue Data Science Bootcamp - April 2024.
 Duration: 1 day.